How to Chain in Crochet for Beginners (ch)

 With your right hand, insert the hook under the bottom thread, hook the tail end of the yarn and pull up a loop.

 Hold onto the two ends of the yarn and pull to form a knot.
 Now, with your fingers, tighten the knot on the crochet hook.
-You want the yarn to be snug but the hook should still be able to be moved freely.

 2. Yarn Over